Generalized scalar curvature and modified moment map in generalized K\"ahler geometry: Abstract

 \section{Abstract}

-We introduce a notion of scalar curvature of a twisted generalized K\"ahler manifold in terms of pure spinors formalism.
-A moment map framework with a modified action of generalized Hamiltonians on an arbitrary compact generalized K\"ahler manifold is developed.
-Then it turns out that a moment map is given by the scalar curvature, which is a generalization of the result of the scalar curvature as a moment map in the ordinary K\"ahler geometry, due to Fujiki and Donaldson.
-A noncommutative compact Lie group $G$ does not have any K\"ahler structure.
-However, we show that every compact Lie group admits generalized K\"ahler structures with constant scalar curvature.
-In particular, generalized K\"ahler structures with constant scalar curvature on the standard Hopf surface are explicitly given.
+We introduce a notion of generalized scalar curvature for generalized K\"ahler manifolds using the pure spinor formalism.
+For an arbitrary compact generalized K\"ahler manifold, we develop an extended action of generalized Hamiltonians involving an abelian Lie algebra.
+This leads naturally to the notion of a modified moment map, which satisfies the moment-map condition only modulo the infinitesimal action of this abelian Lie algebra.
+We prove that this modified moment map is given by the generalized scalar curvature.
+Thus our result extends the theorem of Fujiki and Donaldson, which realizes the scalar curvature as a moment map in ordinary K\"ahler geometry.
+We also study explicit examples.
+Although a compact connected Lie group admits a K\"ahler structure only in the torus case, every connected compact even-dimensional Lie group admits generalized K\"ahler structures with constant generalized scalar curvature.
+In particular, we explicitly construct such structures on the standard Hopf surface.